Where's My Refund? Top 5 Reasons It's Been Delayed

 4. Incorrect line entries

 If you fill out your tax forms by hand, it's easy to enter numbers on the wrong lines.
-This may seem like a small matter, but if you accidentally enter your alimony amount one line off, it appears as business income.
+This may seem like a small matter, but if you accidentally enter your alimony received amount one line off, it appears as business income.
 The IRS will naturally be confused because you will likely be missing other forms for business income and delay processing your tax return until the mistake is cleared up.

 5. Early or last-minute tax filing